openid/AppAuth-iOS/Example-Mac/README.md

 ## Configuration

-The example doesn't work out of the box, you need to configure it your own client ID.
+The example doesn't work out of the box, you need to configure your own client ID.

 ### Creating a Google OAuth Client